Do your bit

-The United Nations (UN) declared 20 November annual Universal Children's Day.
-World Leaders want primary education for every child in the world by 2015 - so let's get cracking!
+The United Nations (UN) declared every 20 November Universal Children’s Day.

 It was back in December 1954 that the UN suggested that governments around the world celebrate the day and promote their future objectives in whatever way they think will make a difference.

 UNICEF makes a huge difference every year.
 This includes launching a group voicing victims of conflict, created by young people with first-hand experience of these situations.

 Children’s Day 2009 saw UNICEF sign outlines with Xinhua News agency to improve children’s rights everywhere, and launched 24-hour TV coverage.